 Mark Bertelsen is a senior partner in the law firm Wilson Sonsini Goodrich & Rosati.
 He joined the firm in 1972 and from 1990-1996, he served as Managing Partner of the firm.
 He has represented technology and high growth enterprises worldwide for over 40 years, specializing in corporate finance, securities, corporate governance and mergers and acquisitions.
 The firm is the premier provider of legal services to technology, life sciences, and growth enterprises worldwide, as well as the public and private capital markets that support them.
-He has served as a director of leading multi-national software companies including Autodesk, Informatica and Taleo.
 He is a trustee of the UC Santa Barbara Foundation, and served as Chair from 2001-2003, and is a trustee of the UC Berkeley Foundation.
 He is also a member of the Dean’s Cabinet of the College of Engineering and Director’s Council of the Institute for Energy Efficiency at UC Santa Barbara.
 He and his wife Susan have established the Eugene Aas Chair in Computer Science and the Bertelsen Presidential Chair in Technology and Society at UC Santa Barbara, and as benefactors of UC Berkeley are recognized as Builders of Berkeley.

-Mr. Bertelsen graduated with a bachelor’s degree in political science for UC Santa Barbara in 1966, and a J.D. from the University of California, Berkeley in 1969.
+Mr. Bertelsen holds a bachelor’s degree in political science from UC Santa Barbara in 1966, and a J.D. from UC Berkeley in 1969.

-John Seely Brown is a visiting scholar and advisor to the Provost at University of Southern California (USC) and the Independent Co-Chairman of the Deloitte Center for the Edge.
-Prior to that he was the Chief Scientist of Xerox Corporation and the director of its Palo Alto Research Center (PARC)—a position he held for nearly two decades.
-While head of PARC, Brown expanded the role of corporate research to include such topics as organizational learning, knowledge management, complex adaptive systems, and nano/mems technologies.
+John Seely Brown is a visiting scholar at the University of Southern California (USC) and the Independent Co-Chairman of the Deloitte Center for the Edge.
+Prior to that he was the Chief Scientist of Xerox Corporation and the director of its Palo Alto Research Center (PARC).
 He was a cofounder of the Institute for Research on Learning (IRL).
 His personal research interests include the management of radical innovation, digital youth culture, digital media, and new forms of communication and learning.

 Dave and his team globalized, took public and sold technology company GaSonics.
 They were leaders in several competitive markets delivering a dozen generations of technology for the likes of Intel and others.
 He saw the cost of communicating with video and digital media disruptive and founded Outhink a digital media incubator that has several granted patents on real time communications on the Internet.
 MediaMobz is his latest venture, they enable brands, education and agencies scale the use of video to communicate.
 Dave has been in the video space for 20 years.